theRealKarlos/typescript-pulsequeue/README.md

 This will:

-- Create a mock API Gateway event
+- Create a mock EventBridge or API Gateway event
 - Execute the Lambda handler
 - Validate the response
 - Display results